-ECE 1B Introduction to Curriculum 3 units
+ECE 1B Introduction to ( Curriculum 3 units

+54 lecture hours

+Transferable to CSU

 Prerequisite: ECE 1A and ECE 3

 C-ID ECE 130

+This course present: an overview of knowledge and skills related to

+providing appropriate curriculum and onvironmor te for vour na childron

-This course presents an overview of knowledge and skills related to providing appropriate curriculum and environments for young children from birth to age six.
+providing appropriate curriculum and environments for young children from birth to age six.
 Students will examine teacher's role in supporting development and fostering the joy of learning for all young children using observation and assessment strategies emphasizing the essential role of play.
 An overview of content areas will include but not limited to: Language and literacy, social and emotional learning, sensory learning, art and creativity, math and science.
 (L)